rubab-malik/Fraud-Prevention-Machine-Learning-Driven-Detection-System/README.md

-# Project_4 Machine Learning
+# Project_4 Fraud Detection System For Online Transaction (Using Machine Learning)

 #### <p align="center">
   <img src="https://user-images.githubusercontent.com/112173540/225614794-ed8645e6-c6b5-4cea-bfd3-c70c8596f44e.jpg"/>

-## google-drive-data-folder"
-Due to the large size of the dataset (1.35GB), it is not included in the GitHub repository.
-You can access the original data files and all other project files in this Google Drive folder.**></a>

-# Fraud Detection System For Online Transaction
 ##### Can you detect fraud from customer transactions?
 #####  Machine Learning to detect transaction fraud using the IEEE-CIS Fraud Detection

+## Google-Drive-Data-Folder"
+Due to the large size of the dataset (1.35GB), it is not included in the GitHub repository.
+You can access the original data files and all other project files in this Google Drive folder.></a>

-## Applying RandomForest and XGBoost for Fraud Detection and Developed with Streamlit
+## Applying RandomForest and XGBoost for Fraud Detection and Developed with Streamlit:
 This project aims to build a fraud detection system using machine learning techniques to classify transactions as fraudulent or non-fraudulent.
 The dataset is derived from the IEEE-CIS Fraud Detection Kaggle competition, and various preprocessing steps are performed to ensure optimal model performance.
 The project compares multiple machine learning models and selects the best one based on performance metrics.

 ## Table of Contents